KoshanK-del/KoshanK-del/README.md

 - 👋 Hi, I’m @KoshanK-del
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...